sdll/text-detection-ctpn/README.md

 # text-detection-ctpn

 Scene text detection based on ctpn (connectionist text proposal network).
 It is implemented in tensorflow.
-The origin paper can be found [here](https://arxiv.org/abs/1609.03605).
+The original paper can be found [here](https://arxiv.org/abs/1609.03605).
 Also, the origin repo in caffe can be found in [here](https://github.com/tianzhi0549/CTPN).
 For more detail about the paper and code, see this [blog](http://slade-ruan.me/2017/10/22/text-detection-ctpn/).
 If you got any questions, check the issue first, if the problem persists, open a new issue.
 ***
 **NOTICE: Thanks to [banjin-xjy](https://github.com/banjin-xjy), banjin and I have reonstructed this repo.
 The old repo was written based on Faster-RCNN, and remains tons of useless code and dependencies, make it hard to understand and maintain.
 Hence we reonstruct this repo.
 The old code is saved in [branch master](https://github.com/eragonruan/text-detection-ctpn/tree/master)**
 ***